 Part of the cause behind the ban is the hatred for canned hunting from people both in and outside of the hunting hobby.

-“[Canned hunting] is like someone cooking a frozen dinner and calling themself a chef,” Biology teacher Richard Muenich.
+“[Canned hunting] is like someone cooking a frozen dinner and calling themself a chef,” Biology teacher Richard Muenich said.
 “That’s really what it is.
 They’re not cooking it, they’re warming it up.
 But canned hunting is worse, they have something that they want people to think muy muchisimo, muy macho, right?
 No, you didn’t.
 Someone captured that for you, they put it in a pin and you shot it, you are a repugnant human being, in my opinion.”

 Though there were calls for change long before, things officially changed with a meeting conducted by the Texas Park and Wildlife Commission last May.
 The commission unanimously voted to put the new measures into place, though some outside the organization have spoken against it.